zhao4hua4/MONILite/README.md

 # MONILite

 MONILite is a lightweight system monitoring daemon for Linux that collects CPU, memory, disk, and optional NVIDIA GPU metrics, retains tiered history in SQLite (5-second, 1-minute, and 5-minute buckets), and serves both a JSON API and a bundled dashboard over HTTP.
+Released under the [MIT License](LICENSE).

 ## Quickstart